 The medical team in nursing facilities in Illinois require that physicians are to be notified anytime there’s a change in the patient’s condition to ensure they receive the highest level of care.
 Unfortunately, due to overstaffing, lack of training or minimal nurses on staff, many facilities failed to notify the resident’s doctor, often to the detriment of the patient.
 As a result, many residents suffer a serious decline in their health or died prematurely.
-The Rosenfeld Injury Lawyers have represented residents who were neglected, abused or mistreated at Illinois nursing facilities like University Nursing and Rehabilitation Center.
+The Rosenfeld Injury Lawyers LLC have represented residents who were neglected, abused or mistreated at Illinois nursing facilities like University Nursing and Rehabilitation Center.

 University Nursing and Rehabilitation Center

 The facility is a ‘for-profit’ 118-certified-bed Medicare/Medicaid-approved Center providing nursing services to residents of Edwardsville and Madison County, Illinois.
 The facility is located at:

 The facility provides long-term care options, 24/7 skilled nursing care and speech, physical and occupational therapies.

 Families can retrieve Medicare.gov historical data of all health violations, filed complaints, safety concerns and opened investigations of every facility nationwide.
 The information can be used to determine the level of health and hygiene care every nursing home in the community provides its residents.

 Currently, the facility maintains an overall three out of five available star rating in the Medicare star rating comparative analysis system.
 This includes three out of five stars for health inspections and quality measures and two out of five stars for staffing concerns.
 The Madison County nursing home neglect attorneys at Rosenfeld Injury Lawyers LLC have found serious safety concerns and deficiencies at this facility that include: